Here are the most frequently asked questions about Sortable-Hosted Consent Management Platform (CMP).

-The user can close the window by pressing the GOT IT, THANKS! button or the close button (X) in the top right corner.
-This is treated as if the user consented Yes to all listed vendors, and the CMP stores this result in the consent cookie.
-If the user customized their consent choices, they can close the window by pressing the SAVE AND EXIT button as well as the close button (X) in the top right corner.
+The user can close the window by clicking the Allow all and close button.
+This is treated as if the user consented to all listed vendors, and the CMP stores this result in the consent cookie.
+If the user chooses to customize their consent choices by clicking Manage your choices, they can close the window by pressing the Continue to site button after they've made their changes.
 The CMP then saves the changes they made to the consent cookie.

 What happens if the user does NOT consent to some or all purposes and vendors?

 Some partners are able to serve non-personalized ads in this case.
 Other partners are not able to serve any ads at all.
 For details on how Google behaves, see here.

 What happens when a user leaves the CMP pop-up window open?

 The Sortable-hosted CMP pauses ad requests until the user gives consent.